IBE160/SG-Oslo-Flexi/docs/project-brief.md

 The vision for AI Buddy is to create an all-in-one learning loop that takes a student's own materials and transforms them into a personalized study experience.
 This includes:

 *   **Document-first approach:** The system will be built around the student's own documents (PDFs, notes, etc.), using a Retrieval-Augmented Generation (RAG) approach to ensure all generated content is grounded in the source material.
+For the IBE160 MVP, this is approximated with direct prompting over extracted document text; a full vector-database-based RAG pipeline is a future evolution and not part of the current scope.
 *   **Multi-agent workflow:** A series of specialized AI agents (e.g., "Reader", "Coach") will work together to analyze content, generate study materials, and provide personalized feedback.
 *   **Adaptive learning:** The system will adapt to the user's learning style and progress, adjusting the difficulty of questions and providing targeted feedback.
 *   **Motivation by design:** Gamification elements like streaks, badges, and progress tracking will be integrated to keep users engaged and motivated.